 Examining the Chain of Custody

 We began the investigation by examining the chain of custody provided by our client’s first representation, a court-appointed attorney out of Wayne County in Michigan.
 Examination of the police reports would show that the law enforcement agency failed to collect digital information from actual emails.
 Rather, only screenshots provided by the ex-husband were used as evidence.
-Find the screenshots used in the police report featured in Figures 1-5 below:
+Find an example of one of the screenshots used in the police report below.

 Digital Evidence Integrity Best Practices